Controlling the Robot with App Inventor

 - To start programming the application, go to the Blocks section, next to Designer.

-- Once inside, to detect when we press a button, select it in the Blocks section and take the when Button.Click block.
+- Once inside, to detect when we press a button, select it in the Blocks section and take the

-Send web requests
+Send Web requests

 - In order to send web requests we need the Web component in the Connectivity category.

-- To put the address we must use the first block available in the Text category.
+- To put the address we must use the

 Challenge 3: Make each button execute the corresponding web request when pressed.